cnajm/betterknob/README.md

 ### Config

-> [!INFO]
+> [!TIP]
 > Hotkeys can be set using their name or scan codes.
-Use the hotkey finder utility to find both
+Use the included hotkey finder utility to find both

 | Setting                         | Required to be set | What it does                                                                                              | Default Value |
 |---------------------------------|----------|---------------------------------------------------------------------------------------------------------------------|---------------|